adbar/trafilatura/CONTRIBUTING.md

 ## How to contribute

-Thank you for considering contributing to Trafilatura!
 Your contributions make the software and its documentation better.
+A special thanks to all the [contributors](https://github.com/adbar/trafilatura/graphs/contributors) who have played a part in Trafilatura.

 There are many ways to contribute, you could:

   * Improve the documentation: Write tutorials and guides, correct mistakes, or translate existing content.
-  * Find bugs and submit bug reports: Help making Trafilatura a robust and versatile tool.
+  * Find bugs and submit bug reports: Help making Trafilatura an even more robust tool.
   * Submit feature requests: Share your feedback and suggestions.
   * Write code: Fix bugs or add new features.